 While this option has its advantages, there are some drawbacks to keep in mind, too.
 The primary limitation when it comes to leasing involves mileage restrictions.
 Every year, you're given a certain number of miles you can drive.
 If you exceed that mileage, you'll be charged a fee for each additional mile.
 Not only that, but the vehicle must be in tip-top shape when it comes time to return it to the dealership.
 If there's any damage to the interior or exterior, you'll be charged an additional fee.

 Deciding Which Option Is Best

 You learned a lot about the pros and cons of leasing vs. buying a vehicle.
-But ultimately, you'll need to decide which one is right for you, so start by viewing our inventory today.
+But ultimately, you'll need to decide which one is right for you like the GMC Sierra 1500 or GMC Terrain, so start by viewing our inventory today.
 Then, take closer look at your financial capabilities and what you need as a driver.
 Our team at F.C.
 Kerbeck Buick GMC is here to help you if you have any questions, so contact us today!